MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Websites/v1.1.3/Start-AzureRmWebApp.md

 ### Example 1: Start a web app
 ```
-Start-AzureRmWebApp -ResourceGroupName "Default-Web-WestUS" -Name "ContosoWebApp"
+PS C:\> Start-AzureRmWebApp -ResourceGroupName "Default-Web-WestUS" -Name "ContosoWebApp"
 ```

-This example starts the web app named "ContosoWebApp" that belongs to the resource group named "Default-Web-WestUS".
+This command starts the web app named "ContosoWebApp" that belongs to the resource group named "Default-Web-WestUS".

 ## PARAMETERS